Career / Career Progression

 In this way, Packet Tracer provides a robust network simulator sandbox.
 You get to make rules regarding how "realistic" you would like your labbing session to be.

-Simulation Mode.
-Packet Tracer is your best friend when troubleshooting connectivity issues — particularly with Simulation Mode, which shows you the path of a packet through a network.
+Packet Tracer is your best friend when troubleshooting connectivity issues, particularly in Simulation Mode, which shows you a packet's path through a network.

 Here are shortcuts that I've tested:

-• Ctrl+C – Cancel current user input and return a new line.
+• Ctrl+C: Cancel current user input and return a new line.
 If the user is in global configuration mode, return the user to global EXEC mode.
-Functionally identical to Ctrl+Z.
+This is functionally identical to Ctrl+Z.

-• Ctrl+F – Move cursor forward one character.
-Functionally identical to the keyboard's right arrow key, but more convenient because it requires less hand movement.
+• Ctrl+F: Move cursor forward one character.
+This is functionally identical to the keyboard's right arrow key, but more convenient because it requires less hand movement.

-• Ctrl+B – Move cursor backward one character.
-Functionally identical to the keyboard's left arrow key, but more convenient because it requires less hand movement.
+• Ctrl+B: Move cursor backward one character.
+This is functionally identical to the keyboard's left arrow key, but more convenient because it requires less hand movement.

-• Ctrl+P – Scroll upwards (less recent) through previously-executed commands within the current configuration context.
-Functionally identical to the keyboard's up arrow key, but more convenient because it requires less hand movement.
+• Ctrl+P: Scroll upwards (less recent) through previously-executed commands within the current configuration context.
+This is functionally identical to the keyboard's up arrow key, but more convenient because it requires less hand movement.

-• Ctrl+N – Scroll downwards (more recent) through previously-executed commands within the current configuration context.
-Functionally identical to the keyboard's down arrow key, but more convenient because it requires less hand movement.
+• Ctrl+N: Scroll downwards (more recent) through previously-executed commands within the current configuration context.
+This is functionally identical to the keyboard's down arrow key, but more convenient because it requires less hand movement.

 This may seem like a minor feature, but it's extremely important.
 When you master keyboard shortcuts within Packet Tracer, you are simultaneously mastering keyboard shortcuts for the real Cisco IOS command line.
 Furthermore, many of these keyboard shortcuts are applicable to other CLI-based applications, including Linux devices.
 Because the keyboard shortcuts work in both environments, your transition from Packet Tracer to real networking devices will be seamless.

-The only exception to this rule is with respect to highlighting text in the terminal window.
+The only exception to this rule is when highlighting text in the terminal window.
 With most terminal applications, highlighting text with the mouse automatically copies that text to the system clipboard.
 Once it's copied, you can paste the contents of the system clipboard into the terminal with a right-click.
-Unfortunately, Packet Tracer does not support this functionally.
+Unfortunately, Packet Tracer does not support this function.

-Instead, you must right-click highlighted text and select "Copy" from a drop-down menu to copy it, then right-click and select "Paste" from a drop-down menu to paste into the terminal.
-Alternatively, a "Copy" and "Paste" button are provided in the lower right corner of the terminal window.
+Instead, you must right-click highlighted text and select "Copy" from a drop-down menu to copy it, then right-click and select "Paste" from a drop-down menu to paste it into the terminal.
+Alternatively, the "Copy" and "Paste" buttons are provided in the lower right corner of the terminal window.

 The Cons of Packet Tracer Network Simulator